 So Wrong it's Right

 I am convinced that those who make TV movies have now gotten to the point that they expect their audience to be familiar with the genre and have started to play on that familiarity.
-Take "The Wrong Roommate", it features Eric Roberts as a Professor and anyone who has seen Roberts in other TV movies will know that he often plays a bad guy.
+Take "The Wrong Roommate", it features Eric Roberts as a Professor and anyone who has watched Eric Roberts in other TV movies will know that he often plays a bad guy.
 As such the minute you see him you half expect him to show a dark side at some point.
-And it is the same elsewhere as we get fed all sorts of cliche's from hunky Alan being not all he seems, using a hidden camera no less to spy on Laurie, to her ex Mark showing up when ever he wishes.
+And through out "The Wrong Roommate" we get fed all sorts of cliche's from hunky Alan being not all he seems, using a hidden camera no less to spy on Laurie, to her cheating ex showing up when ever he wishes.

-As such "The Wrong Roommate" quickly becomes one of those movies where you are pretty sure you can see where it is leading with various character connections but you also end up doubting yourself over its obviousness.
-But this is heightened by the acting because it seems like Jessica Morris, Jason-Shane Scott and pretty much everyone has been told to play it in a semi obvious manner.
-If that is the case it is a masterstroke from director David DeCoteau because it makes a routine TV movie into something more entertaining.
+As such "The Wrong Roommate" quickly becomes one of those movies where you are pretty sure you can see where it is leading with some characters ending up connected but you also end up doubting yourself due to its obviousness.
+But this is heightened by the acting because it seems like Jessica Morris, Jason-Shane Scott and pretty much everyone has been told to play their parts in a semi obvious manner.
+If that is the case it is a stroke of genius from director David DeCoteau because it makes "The Wrong Roommate" more entertaining than your normal made for TV movie.
 Considering DeCoteau directed the ridiculously bad "The Brotherhood III" and some other rather unique movies his direction of this is actually pretty decent.

 What this all boils down to is that "The Wrong Roommate" ends up surprisingly entertaining but more because it plays on being obvious than for being original.
-And yes this is shallow but this features a lot of good looking actors and actresses who parade about in the sun and their rooms with little on which I know it sounds bad but adds to the movie's entertainment.
+And for those who are more interested in the looks of the cast this features them in the sun and in swimwear a lot.